-Seawater being used to put out fire on a cargo ship wreckage off the Georgia coast
+A fire on a capsized cargo ship off the Georgia coast has been extinguished using seawater

+"Early this evening our firefighting teams successfully put out the fire inside the Golden Ray wreck," said Coast Guard Cmdr.
+Efren Lopez.
+"Safety is our highest priority and every member of the response displayed tremendous commitment to ensuring that emergency plans were followed during the entire fire fighting and evacuation evolution."

-The wreckage of the 656-foot Golden Ray caught fire just after lunchtime during cutting operations and spread to some of the vehicles remaining on what's left of the ship, Coast Guard Cmdr.
-Efren Lopez said in a news conference.
+The Golden Ray caught fire just after lunchtime during cutting operations and spread to some of the vehicles remaining on what's left of the ship, Lopez said in an earlier news conference.

-Seawater is being used to put out the fire instead of chemicals, he said, minimizing any environmental concerns.
+Seawater was being used to put out the fire instead of chemicals, he said, minimizing any environmental concerns.

 The Coast Guard also is monitoring air quality around the vessel and has not seen anything that would cause concern, Lopez said.

-Once the fire is put out, an assessment will be done to see how the fire started, he said.
+An assessment will be done to see how the fire started, he said, which was located on the top decks of the ship.

 Responders were conducting pre-cutting operations and actively using fire-suppression systems as a preventative measure when the fire began, Lopez said, adding that the Coast Guard anticipated fires breaking out as workers began work on cutting the wreckage.